natclark/safari-wallet/README.md

 # Safari Wallet

+This is an experiment to see whether we can build a viable browser extension Ethereum wallet for Safari on macOS and especially iOS.

+## Overview

+A diagram might be useful, but basically the current plan/rundown is:

+- The `window.ethereum` object (EIP-1193 JavaScript API) will be injected into each page.
+This way, the wallet will automatically work with all apps/dApps that support MetaMask.

+- For the interface, a custom web popover will be used instead of the native Safari extension popover.

+The bulk of the development is currently going on in the `Shared (Extension)` folder.

+It is important to read these files:

+- `Shared Extension (Popover)` > `Popover` > `README.md`

+- `Shared Extension (Popover)` > `Resources` > `README.md`

-## Pop-up
+## Popover

-### Setting up the pop-up
+### Setting up the popover

 1. Open this repo as a project in Xcode

 2. In the leftmost top bar breadcrumb, which should be on "macOS" by default, switch it to "iOS"

-3. Set the following breadcrumb to a mobile device, perhaps "iPhone 13 Pro"s?
+3. Set the following breadcrumb to a mobile device, perhaps "iPhone 13 Pro"?

 4. Click the play button to start the emulator